gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 - **Classic mode** is a mixed mode of default and serverless mode.
 In this mode, connection mode is decided by whether there is hub server connected when client connection is established.
 If there is hub server, client connection will be routed to a hub server.
 Otherwise it will enter a serverless mode where client to server message cannot be delivered to hub server.
 This will cause some discrepancies, for example if all hub servers are unavailable for a short time, all client connections created during that time will be in serverless mode and cannot send messages to hub server. ***Classic mode is mainly for backward compatibility for those applications created before there is default and serverless mode.
 It's strongly recommended to not use this mode anymore***.

-In my Weather Station PoC I choice to configure my Azure SignalR service in **Serverless Mode** because Azure SignalR Service, when used with **Azure Functions**, must be configured in Serverless mode.

-For important information about perfomance as detailed [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling?branch=release-iotbasic#basic-and-standard-tiers)
+**Note:** Since the azure signalr service must be integrated with an azure function it will be configured in **Serverless Mode**

 SignalR Service is designed for large-scale real-time applications.
 SignalR Service allows multiple instances to work together to scale to millions of client connections.
 The service also supports multiple global regions for **sharding**, **high availability** or **disaster recovery** purposes.

+Important information about perfomance as detailed [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling?branch=release-iotbasic#basic-and-standard-tiers)

 #### Azure Function
 In my Weather Station PoC, the Azure Function relay messages from Azure IoT Hub to Azure SignalR Service.
-Because Azure SignalR Service and Azure Functions are both fully managed, highly scalable services that allow you to focus on building applications instead of managing infrastructure, it's common to use the two services together to provide real-time communications in a serverless environment.
+Because **Azure SignalR Service** and **Azure Functions** are both fully managed, highly scalable services that allow you to focus on building applications instead of managing infrastructure, it's common to use the two services together to provide real-time communications in a serverless environment.

 A serverless real-time application built with Azure Functions and Azure SignalR Service typically requires two Azure Functions: